Leah9/ci_milestone_3/README.md

 Manual testing will be carried out during development and after the major functions are completed.

-Bugs will be added as they are found.
+Bugs and feature requests will be added as they are found.

 ## Bugs

 * User registration requires restrictions and validation on user input
+* User registration needs explanation of username / password requirements
 * No notification if registration is successful or not
 * Requires minimal bot protection
+* Notifications are not obvious enough, need styling

+## Planned Features

+*

 # Validation
 ## HTTP valid